-- 20. The Disqualification Unit aims to let practitioners know within three months of the submission of a report whether the case has been targeted for further investigation and, if not, the reason why.
-If a case is targeted the Unit will give the practitioner the name of the chief examiner dealing with it, who will act as a contact point. - 21.
-Where proceedings are instituted the evidence will be by affidavit.
-Although there is no statutory obligation for a practitioner to swear an affidavit he will normally be the most appropriate person to do so, as he will be the best witness as to facts. - 22.
-The practitioner who swears the Affidavit is a witness of fact and is not an expert witness.
-It is for the Disqualification Unit to draw inferences as to a director's conduct from the practitioner's evidence as to the facts.
-Phrases in the practitioner's affidavit such as 'in my view' or 'in my opinion' may lead to confusion as to the role of the practitioner; such phrases should therefore be avoided. - The case of Re Pinemoor Limited ([1997] BCC 708) contained judicial comment on the purpose of the practitioner's evidence and the preparation of the affidavit evidence.
+- 5 5.3 Where proceedings are instituted, the evidence will be by Petition or Summary Application supported by productions.
+The practitioner and/or his case manager will be the most suitable witness(es) as to facts. - 5.4 The practitioner is not an expert witness.
+It is for the Disqualification Unit to draw inferences as to a director's conduct from the practitioner's evidence as to the facts. - 5.5 The case of Re Pinemoor Limited ([1997] BCC 708) contained judicial comment on the purpose of the practitioner's evidence.
 The judge noted that the purpose of the practitioner's evidence is, first, to place before the court the facts which the practitioner had established as a result of holding his office; and, secondly, to draw to the attention both of the court and of the respondent those matters upon which the Secretary of State relied in support of his allegation of unfitness.
-He went on to observe that in the course of that exercise it was not unusual for the Secretary of State, through his deponents, to invite the court to draw inferences of secondary fact from the primary facts established by the practitioner's evidence.
-He added that it would be preferable if those preparing and swearing affidavits in disqualification proceedings were careful to distinguish between the facts which they were able to establish by direct evidence, the inferences which they invited the court to draw from those facts, and the matters which were said to amount to unfitness on the part of the respondent.
+He went on to observe that in the course of that exercise it was not unusual for the Secretary of State, through his witnesses, to invite the court to draw inferences of secondary fact from the primary facts established by the practitioner's evidence.
+He added that it would be preferable if in disqualification proceedings the witnesses were careful to distinguish between the facts which they were able to establish by direct evidence, the inferences which they invited the court to draw from those facts, and the matters which were said to amount to unfitness on the part of the respondent. - 5.6 The contents of the practitioner's evidence should be confined to matters of fact and simple conclusions drawn therefrom.
+The practitioner should ensure that he only refers to matters within his knowledge and belief.
+Where the Petition or Summary Application includes matters which have come to light as a result of the Unit's investigations, the practitioner should satisfy himself that the matters stated therein are within his own knowledge and are consistent with the other matters stated.
+It is important that the practitioner should deal with all evidence which he considers to be relevant to the court's consideration of the director's conduct, and should not omit matters which might favour the director.
+If he is dissatisfied with any aspect of the Unit's report he should discuss his concerns with the Unit as soon as possible.